Code-Institute-Submissions/return-my-coffee/README.md

   - Design foundation for some buttons
   - Jumbotron in the Homepage

 - [Bootbox JS](http://bootboxjs.com/) was used to style the alert box which is trigged when the contact form is submitted on the homepage.
-Code provided on the Bootbox documentation pages found [here](http://bootboxjs.com/documentation.html#bb-options) was referenced to style the alert box further.
+Code provided on the Bootbox documentation pages, found [here](http://bootboxjs.com/documentation.html#bb-options), was referenced to style the alert box further.

 - [EmailJS](https://www.emailjs.com/) was used to add real world functionality to the contact form on the homepage.
 When a user submits the form, EmailJS sends the content to me via email.